Stemfie3D/STEMFIE-file-repository/README.md

 * **.3mf** - Commonly used for single parts and ready-to-print nested build plates.
 * **.stpZ** - Used for single parts describing the non-destructive shape and form of the part's design.
 Use this file to import it into your CAD software.
 If it can't open .stpZ, please download [FreeCAD](https://freecad.org) to open the files.
 * **.FCStd** - The original project file of parts and assemblies containing the parametric data for generating the part's shape.
 FCStd is FreeCAD's native file format.
+* **.SVG** - Files describing two-dimensional contours and shapes as vector-based data.
+Most SVG files in this repository represent 1/4th BlockUnit parts (such as braces) that can be made using a laser cutter.

 The shape and orientation of every STEMFIE file are optimized for 3D printing without the need for support structures on a filament-based 3D printer.